UQComputingSociety/uqcsbot-slack/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to uqcsbot?
-You can start by looking through these `beginner` and `help-wanted` issues:
+You can start by looking through these `entry level` and `help-wanted` issues:

 * [Entry level issues](https://github.com/UQComputingSociety/uqcsbot/issues?q=is%3Aissue+is%3Aopen+label%3A%22entry+level%22) - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues](https://github.com/UQComputingSociety/uqcsbot/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - issues which should be a bit more involved than `beginner` issues.
+* [Help wanted issues](https://github.com/UQComputingSociety/uqcsbot/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - issues which should be a bit more involved than `entry level` issues.

 #### Local development